Why build a 'bog garden' around your pond for wet or damp soil:

 - Hide the edges of the liner with rocks or logs so it looks natural.

 - This 'bog garden' area looks like it meets the water area next to it but they are both enclosed in their own separate linered sections.

 - The water from the pond or stream does not travel to the soil area.

-The historic method of construction allowed the water to overflow to water the 'bog garden'.
+The historic method of construction allowed the water to overflow from the pond into the 'bog garden'.

 - The pond is fullest in Winter as it rains.
 The 'bog area' is wet from Winter rain too.
 It does not need to receive more water in Winter when the pond overflows into it.

 - The 'bog garden' needs extra water in the summer when the plants are growing.
 Pond water evaporates in the warmer weather and does not overflow into the 'bog garden' when the plants need it.

 - Keep the area as wet as you need by watering from a porous or leaky hosepipe.

 - Leaky hose is made from recycled car tyres that leaks along its length under low pressure.

 - A hosepipe with holes in it soon gets clogged up with soil and blocked.

 - Leaky pipe has a stopper at one end so that it will constantly drip when attached to a tap or water butt.